What Are Innovative Revenue Models

 Safety, Trust, and Collaboration

-Samantha: We have to learn how to make collaborative spaces.
+We must learn how to make collaborative spaces.
 We have to learn how to trust.
 And the biggest thing to trust is to create safety.

-You have to actually create safety to make mistakes, and I'm not talking about doing three times the wrong way—that's slackness.
-What I'm talking about is going and experimenting, rewarding that and finding ways to actually measure it.
-Actually say, "we're here and we want you to make mistakes," but you have to send rules and boundaries around that and actually then demonstrate it.
+You have to create safety to make mistakes, and I’m not talking about doing three times the wrong way—that’s slackness.
+What I’m talking about is going and experimenting, rewarding that and finding ways to measure it.
+Say, “we’re here and we want you to make mistakes,” but you have to send rules and boundaries around that and then demonstrate it.

 Building Relationships Toward a Heart-Centred Business

 We have to build relationships, but no one teaches us how to build relationships and how to build community.
-The way most people spend their time is in businesses, so businesses have to be safe.
-And by safe, I mean you can come in and bring your problems to work.
-There's a framework for you to have a conversation, such as if you're having a bad day, and someone else will pick it up for you.
-All of that sort of stuff doesn't happen.
+Businesses need to be safe, and by safe, I mean you can come in and bring your problems to work.
+There’s a framework for you to have a conversation, such as if you’re having a bad day, and someone else will pick it up for you.

 How to Quantify Value

 In order to quantify value, we have to acknowledge it.
 When I say success on your own terms, the concentration is I want to make money.
 There’s no question about that.
 You need to make money so you can empower other people.
 Your profit and loss should be how much can I help and pay my staff and my family, and then your balance sheet should be what’s my worth and what’s my value, my asset value and cash flows, how you fund it.
 Surely you need to concentrate there.